themeselection/flyonui/README.md

 FlyonUI is designed to combine the best of both worlds: the aesthetic appeal of semantic classes and the powerful functionality of JS plugins.

+Under the hood, it uses the strengths of:

+- [Tailwind CSS](https://tailwindcss.com/) A utility-first CSS framework that helps you build beautiful websites with ease.
+- [DaisyUI](https://daisyui.com/) adds component sematic class names to Tailwind CSS so you can make beautiful websites faster, easier and Maintainable.
+- [Preline](https://preline.co/plugins.html) JavaScript headless & fully unstyled Tailwind plugins for accessible, responsive UI.
+Enhance experiences with animations, transitions, and more.

 ## Why should I use FlyonUI?

+Using Tailwind CSS alone may lead to cluttered HTML with numerous utility classes, which can be a nightmare to maintain.

+Apart from that Tailwind CSS or DaisyUI doesn’t provide any interactive headless JavaScript components like accordion, overlay, dropdowns, etc…

+**This is where FlyonUI shines.✨**

-FlyonUI brings together the beauty of semantic classes and the interactive JS plugins, offering you a powerful toolkit to build stunning, interactive user interfaces with ease.
+FlyonUI brings together the beauty of semantic classes and the interactive headless JavaScript plugins, offering you a powerful toolkit to build stunning, interactive user interfaces with ease.

-- **Beautiful and Semantic Styling:** Utilize comprehensive CSS components with semantic class names for a clean and readable codebase ().
+- **Beautiful and Semantic Styling:** Utilize comprehensive CSS components with semantic class names for a clean and readable codebase.
-- **Interactive and Dynamic Features:** Incorporate JavaScript plugins to add interactivity and dynamic behavior to your UI components.
+- **Interactive and Dynamic Features:** Incorporate Headless JavaScript plugins for ex: Accordion, Dropdown, Overlay etc… to add interactivity and dynamic behavior to your UI components.
 - **Efficiency and Productivity:** Enjoy a faster and more efficient development process by combining the strengths of semantic classes and JS plugins.
 - **Maintainable and Scalable:** Keep your projects maintainable and scalable with a consistent coding approach and powerful JS plugins.